 Discuss Your Divorce Case During a Free Consultation Today!

 If you are getting a divorce and have retirement assets, you will need experienced legal representation to assist you throughout this process.
-At Empire Law, our divorce team has the knowledge and insight necessary to effectively navigate even the most complex property and asset division matters.
+At The Franklin Law Firm, our divorce team has the knowledge and insight necessary to effectively navigate even the most complex property and asset division matters.
 Although you might not be ready to retire now, the day will eventually come when you will rely on these benefits, so it is crucial to ensure they are divided appropriately.
 You can rely on our team to ensure your interests are protected and that the future remains bright.

 Contact us today at (347) 343-5467 to set up a free initial consultation with a trusted member of our legal team to discuss the details of your case.